-Last year, San Diego mayoral candidates raised more than $4.3 million to compete in the primary.
+In 2012, San Diego mayoral candidates raised more than $11 million to compete in the primary and runoff elections.
 Now, they’re at it again, and inewsource promises you daily updates on the race for cash.

-Here’s how it works: Candidates and the independent committees supporting them must report within 24 hours any contributions from individuals who have donated at least $1,000.
+Here’s how it works: Candidates and the independent committees supporting them must report within 24 hours any contributions from individuals who have donated at least $1,000 (within 48 hours for non-monetary contributions).
 We’ll update those contributions every day.
-Additionally, candidates and committees must file reports on Oct.
-10, Nov.
-7 and Nov.
-15 detailing all contributions from individuals who have donated at least $100.
+Additionally, candidates and committees must file reports on Jan.
+2, Jan.
+30 and Feb.
+7 detailing all contributions from individuals who have donated at least $100.
 Those donations will be included shortly after those dates.

 The visualization below shows who’s getting the checks and where they’re coming from.
 The data includes both cash and in-kind (non-monetary) contributions.
 Use the searchable database below the charts to dig deeper.

 Search Contributions to Mayoral Candidates and Independent Political Committees Supporting Them